katson1/inhouse2/README.md

 <details>
   <summary> /spec </summary>

   - Set or unset yourself as a spectator.
+A spectator will not be listed when someone uses the /list command, cannot be selected as captain, and cannot be picked.
 </details>

 ## 📦 How to install and invite the bot to your server: